 - retaliating against, or

-The “protected person” is typically the defendant’s intimate partner or a witness to a domestic violence-related crime the defendant is charged with.
-Protective orders also usually instruct the “restrained person” to:
+The “protected person” is typically an intimate partner or a witness to a domestic violence-related crime you are charged with.
+Protective orders usually instruct you to:

 - keep away from the protected party’s home and possibly family members at a specified distance,2